 Scatterplot of raw data

 Another way to check your data is to create a scatterplot.
 The example below uses small multiples to show all of the predictor variables.
 It is not the easiest chart to read because of the overlapping points.
 But it is useful to check that there are no unusual clusterings for any of the variables.

 Importing your data

 Displayr can import a variety of file types, including .sav (SPSS), Excel, or CSS files.
 If you are using SurveyMonkey, it is easiest to export your data as a .sav file, which will include metadata about the variables.
 Alternatively, save your data as an Excel or .csv file.
 Below, we show a snippet of the .csv file used for the analysis above.

 After importing the data into Displayr, make sure that the data is set up properly.
 In particular, the overall satisfaction and attribute satisfaction scores should be numeric variables.
 If you look at the Data Sets tab in the bottom-left of the window it should have a numeral as the icon.

 If the icon next to the variables looks different, you can change the structure of the variable by clicking on it in the Data Sets tab.
 You will then see properties of the variable show up on the Object Inspector on the right of the screen.
 You can then change the structure to Numeric or Numeric - Multi.

 Publishing your dashboard

-Once your data is all hooked up to the analyses and visualizations in the template, it’s time to publish your dashboard!
-To publish your dashboard as a web page, go to Export in the ribbon and click Public Web Page.
+Once your data is all hooked up to the analyses and visualizations in the template, it's time to publish your dashboard!
+To publish your dashboard as a web page, go to Export in the ribbon and click Web Page.
 This will create your published dashboard.
 You can share this link with anyone you like, and they can navigate through the dashboard.
 The instructions in the template will be hidden in the published version.
-If you need to go back and change anything, you can just click Re-Publish and your published dashboard will update.
+If you need to go back and change anything, you can just click Embed > Update All and your published dashboard will update.